hashicorp/consul/website/README.md

-# Serf Website
+# Consul Website

-This subdirectory contains the entire source for the [Serf website](http://www.serfdom.io).
+This subdirectory contains the entire source for the [Consul Website](http://www.consul.io).
 This is a [Middleman](http://middlemanapp.com) project, which builds a static site from these source files.